madeeasycodinglife/oibsip-task-4/README.md

 ## Frontend Repository

-The backend for this project is hosted in the following GitHub repository:
+The front-end for this project is hosted in the following GitHub repository:

 - [Frontend Repository](https://github.com/madeeasycodinglife/oibsip-task-4-frontend)

-Feel free to explore the repository for more details about the backend implementation.
+Feel free to explore the repository for more details about the front-end implementation.

 ## Oasis Infobyte Internship Work